Veslyquix/SRR_FEGBA/Readme.md

 Mareeta portrait by CavalryUnits
 Salem portrait by TheGreatNothing
 Perne portrait by Sterling Glovner
-Tina portrait by WiiSportsRemote
+Tina portrait by Eden
 Troude portrait by Sterling Glovner
-Glade portrait by squidaccus
+Glade portrait by Eden
 Deen portrait by Atey
 Eda portrait by Atey
 Homer portrait by Wasdye